I’m putting the spotlight on Abacot Ranger ducks in this Breed In Focus, one of the light breeds developed with the Indian Runner.

-The Abacot Ranger (also known as the Hooded Range in America, Streicherente in Germany and Eastern Europe and Le Canard Streicher in France) was created in Colchester in the County of Essex, U.K. from 1917 to 1922 by Oscar Gray of Abacot Duck Ranch.
+Abacot Ranger ducks (also known as the Hooded Range in America, Streicherente in Germany and Eastern Europe and Le Canard Streicher in France) were created in Colchester in Essex UK, from 1917 to 1922 by Oscar Gray of the Abacot Duck Ranch.
 He used sports from Khaki Campbells and a White Indian Runner Drake to create the breed.

 They were a popular utility duck supplying meat and eggs but became less popular in the UK and if it wasn’t for the work done in Germany by H. Lieker who stabilised the colour, they could have possibly been lost.

 The British Waterfowl Association standardised these ducks in 1987.
 They are a light duck that rarely flies so can be kept in using a fairly low fence within the garden assuming the garden is safe from predators like foxes.